 Infectious arthritis is treated with antibiotics, proper hydration, pain control, and restriction of movement.
 Penicillin is usually the antibiotic used initially, until test results determine the type of bacteria present and thus the best antibiotic to use.
 Pus in the joint, if present, may be removed with a needle.
 Once the infection is controlled, people do jaw-opening exercises to help prevent scarring and limitation of motion.

 Traumatic arthritis is treated with NSAIDs and corticosteroids (drugs that reduce inflammation and ease its symptoms such as swelling, redness, and pain), application of heat, a soft diet, and restriction of jaw movement.

 Prevention and treatment of dislocation resulting from hypermobility are the same as those for other causes of a dislocated jaw Jaw Dislocation A dislocated jaw (dislocated mandible) generally is a very painful, urgent dental problem that needs the prompt attention of a doctor or dentist.
 The mouth cannot be closed, and the jaw may... read more .
 When dislocation occurs, a helper is sometimes needed to snap the jaw back into position.
 Many people who experience repeated dislocations, however, learn how to maneuver the joint back into place themselves by consciously relaxing the muscles and lightly shifting the lower jaw until it pops back into place.
-To prevent recurrent dislocations, doctors may inject a substance into the joint (for example, blood) that causes scarring and reduces mobility.
+To prevent recurrent dislocations, doctors may inject a substance into the joint (for example, blood) that causes scarring and thereby reduces mobility.
 Surgery to reshape the bone or tighten the ligaments around the temporomandibular joint is sometimes necessary to prevent recurrent dislocations.